 In Fate/stay night, KireiKotomine will never lie to you.
-Even when you have an Enemy Mine situation he tells you flatly that you can't trust him because as soon as they're done he's going to go back to trying to kill you again.
-He won't tell you anything past what you ask except to mess with the protagonist though, unless he needs you to do something.
+Even when you have an Enemy Mine situation, he tells you flatly that you can't trust him, because as soon as you're done, he's going to go back to trying to kill you again.
+He won't tell you anything past what you ask except to mess with the protagonist unless he needs you to do something.

 The only falsehoods he allows himself to utter are harmless "jokes", because a joke must by definition have a punchline, which will also reveal the deception, cancelling the lie out.

-Rose: So you're saying that an inaccurate statement doesn't count as a lie, as long as you say "just kidding" later?
+TT: So you're saying an inaccurate statement doesn't count as a lie, as long as you say "just kidding" later?

-However, he claims that "lying by omission" is a false concept (read:he does it all the time because he doesn't consider it lying) and is the undisputed master of Exact Words; he manages to con the heroes into believing they are destroying the Green Sun, when in fact they are creating it - and by extension, Scratch's master, the time-travelling, universe-eating demon Lord English.
+However, he claims that "lying by omission" is a false concept (read:he does it all the time because he doesn't consider it lying) and is the undisputed master of Exact Words.
+He manages to con the heroes into believing they are destroying the Green Sun, when in fact they are creating it—and, by extension, Scratch's master, the time-traveling, universe-eating demon Lord English.
+Of course, essential as the creation of the Sun was, it was also kind of moot, since he is already here.
 All without telling a single lie.

-In The Order of the Stick, during the "Soul Splice" story arc, Vaarsuvius makes a Deal with the Devil with a trio of archfiends, who offer V vast amounts of power in order to save his/her family from a vengeful dragon, in exchange for temporary custody of his/her soul, based on the amount of time he/she chooses to retain the power.
-The fiends in question are being completely fair and honest, even going so far as to point out that there is an alternative - although this would require V to admit that he/she had failed.
-Although the soul splice doesn't actually turn Varsuvius evil, black cloak and glowing eyes nonwithstanding, absolute power still corrupts...
+During the "Soul Splice" story arc, Vaarsuvius makes a Deal with the Devil with a trio of archfiends, who offer V vast amounts of power in order to save his/her family from a vengeful dragon, in exchange for temporary custody of his/her soul, based on the amount of time he/she chooses to retain the power.
+The fiends in question are being completely fair and honest, even going so far as to point out that there is an alternative—although this would require V to admit that he/she had failed.
+Although the soul splice doesn't actually turn Varsuvius evil, black cloak and glowing eyes notwithstanding, absolute power still corrupts...